NHS England’s letter from 9 July 2020 provides details of income protection for 2020/21.

 PCN DES (primary care network directed enhanced service) payments will continue to be protected, with IIF (investment and impact fund) payments for the first half of the year being an entitlement to be spent as the PCN chooses.

-For the second half of the year, IIF funding will be based on achievement (details are still to be agreed between BMA and NHSEI).
+For the second half of the year, IIF funding will be based on achievement.

 Other DES and LES/LIS (local enhanced services) should be protected in line with payments/achievement for the previous year, until June 2020.
 CCGs may return LES/LIS from 1 July, with funding being subject to the terms of the LES/LIS.